synthiam/E-19_RGB_8x8_Display/README.md

 <a href="https://youtu.be/Iwhcii0WCHs"><img src="images/RGB8x8a.gif" width="683" height="383"></a>

-## EZ-Builder Behavior Control
+## ARC Skill

-The EZ-Builder behavior control for this reference design is very easy to use!
+The ARC skill for this reference design is very easy to use!
 Simply add an animation frame, click on the pixels, choose the color, and repeat!
 Activate the animations with the click of a mouse button or with code.

 Link: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173